reyalpchdk/chdkscripts/src/reylib/xsvlog.md

 Except for table columns, `log:set` overwrites any previous value.

 ## Writing the log
 As described above, `log:set` only sets column values for the next write.
 To actually output a complete log line, `log:write` must be called.
 For a script that shoots, this would typically be done once per shot, at the end of the main shooting loop.
+Writing resets the value of all columns to empty.

 ## Other functions
 * `log:close` should be called when the script ends, to ensure the log is fully written to file.
 No further writes are possible after close is called.
 To ensure output is written without closing, use `log:flush`.
 * `log:flush` may be called to ensure the most recent values written with `log:write` are written to SD card.
 The effect depends on the buffer mode: For "os", Lua `file:flush` is called.
 For "table", the file is opened, all pending lines are written, and the file is closed.
 For "sync", `log:flush` has no effect, since each row is automatically flushed.

 ## Logging over PTP
-Log values can be sent to a connected a PTP host such as a PC using CHDK `write_usb_msg`, in addition to or instead of file output.
-The output can the be logged, displayed or otherwise processed using the CHDK PTP extension client such as [chdkptp](https://app.assembla.com/spaces/chdkptp/wiki).
-Logging over PTP also avoids overhead of `buffer_mode` `sync` without the risk of losing log lines associated with `os`.
-Messages are sent as a Lua table, with the log values in the key specified by `ptplog_key`.
+Values from `log:write` can be sent to a connected a PTP host such as a PC using the CHDK PTP extension message API, in addition to or instead of file output.
+The values can then be logged, displayed or otherwise processed using the CHDK PTP extension client such as [chdkptp](https://app.assembla.com/spaces/chdkptp/wiki).
+Logging over PTP also avoids overhead of `buffer_mode` `sync` without the risk of losing log lines associated with other buffer modes.
 PTP logging is configured with the following options:
 * `ptplog` - string or boolean: Enable / disable and set output type.
-Value is one of "table", "string" or boolean where `true` is equivalent to "table" and `false` disables.
+Value is one of "table", "string" or boolean where `true` is equivalent to "table" and `false` disables PTP logging.
 Default `false`.
-Note this controls the type of the log values, but the log message is always a table, with the values in the field specified by `ptplog_key`
+Note this controls how the column values are sent, the message type also depends on the `ptplog_key` option described below.
-   * "table" sends the log values as an Lua array.
+   * "table" sends log values as an array, with one element for each log column.
    * "string" sends the log values as a single string, as it would appear in file output, without a terminating newline.
-* `ptplog_key` - string, default "xsvlog".
-This defines the field within the table message to hold the value, which can be used to distinguish log messages from other script message.
+* `ptplog_key` - string or boolean `false`, default "xsvlog".
+This defines a field within a table message to hold the value, which can be used to distinguish log messages from other script message.
+If `false`, log line is sent directly as the message value, either string or table depending on the value of `ptplog`.
 * `ptplog_warn_print` - boolean, default `true`.
 If enabled, a warning is printed the CHDK script console if writing a message times out.
 * `ptplog_timeout` - number of milliseconds, default 250.
-This specifies the time to wait if the send send queue becomes full.
-Note the send queue buffers up to 15 messages before the timeout becomes relevant, so unless the script is logging very rapidly or the client is polling very slowly, it will likely not be hit in normal operation.
+This specifies the time to wait before dropping the message if the send queue becomes full.
+Note the send queue buffers up to 15 messages before the timeout comes into effect, so unless the script is logging very rapidly, or generating other significant message traffic, or the client is polling very slowly, it will likely not be hit in normal operation.
 * `ptplog_drop_on_timeout` - boolean, default `true`.
-If enabled, when a timeout occurs, subsequent messages will be dropped without a timeout until the queue is not full.
+If enabled, after a timeout occurs, subsequent messages are be dropped without a timeout until the queue is not full.
+This allows the script to continue running at normal speed if the connection to the PTP host goes away, which is the most likely cause of a timeout.
 If disabled, the script will block for the `ptplog_timeout` value for each `log:write` that occurs with a full queue.
-This allows the script to continue running at normal speed if the connection to the PTP host goes away.

 ## Examples
 See [rawopint](/src/rawopint), [fixedint](/src/fixedint), [contae](/src/contae) and [xsvlog tests](/tests/xsvlogtest.lua) in this repository.